 MSF continues to struggle to directly provide, or support the provision of, critical medical care.
 This has also forced MSF to both question its standard intervention models and concurrently find ways to adapt its operations and medical practices to the brutal reality of the Syrian conflict.
 Where facilities continue to operate, the range of medical services offered has been drastically diminished, at a time when there has been a surge in medical needs, particularly acute trauma care.
 Non-emergency services are now scarce, turning previously avoidable and treatable health issues into life-threatening illnesses.

-MSF continues to pursue further adaptations –decentralized care enabled by technologies, more remote support, amongst others- to try to deliver medical care as best as possible under the circumstances.
+MSF continues to pursue further adaptations – decentralised care enabled by technologies, more remote support, amongst others- to try to deliver medical care as best as possible under the circumstances.
 Some of these current and future adaptations can genuinely improve the quality of and access to care, while others sadly reflect the harsh limitations of what can be done for populations living within a conflict.